JuliaPhylo/PhyloCoalSimulations.jl/docs/src/man/more_examples.md

 To do so, we can count the number of gene lineages that are mapped to each hybrid edge in the network.

-This mapping is stored in the edge attribute `.inCycle`.
+This mapping is stored in the edge attribute `.inCycle` internally, but it's best to access it via the function [`population_mappedto`](@ref PhyloCoalSimulations.population_mappedto) (as the internal representation may change).
 From the plot above, the minor "gene flow" edge is edge number 5 and the major hybrid edge has number 3.
 So we can count the gene lineages inherited via gene flow